segmentio/segment-docs/src/connections/destinations/catalog/hubspot/index.md

 [HubSpot](https://www.hubspot.com/) is an inbound marketing and sales platform that helps companies attract visitors, convert leads, and close customers.
 The `analytics.js` HubSpot Destination is open-source.
 You can browse the code [on GitHub](https://github.com/segmentio/analytics.js-integrations/tree/master/integrations/hubspot).

 > info ""
-As of July 2022, HubSpot no longer allows new connections to authenticate with an API Key.
-Existing API Keys will continue to work, but in order to authenticate a new API connection with HubSpot, please use a Private App Token instead.
-To generate a Private App access token from your HubSpot dashboard, navigate to **Integrations > Private Apps**.
+> As of July 2022, HubSpot no longer allows new connections to authenticate with an API Key.
+Existing API Keys will continue to work, but to authenticate a new API connection with HubSpot, use a Private App Token.
+To generate a Private App access token from the HubSpot dashboard, navigate to **Integrations > Private Apps**.
 Segment requires the following scopes: `business-intelligence`, `crm.objects.contacts.read`, `crm.objects.contacts.write`, `crm.schemas.contacts.read`, `crm.objects.companies.read`, `crm.objects.companies.write`, `crm.schemas.companies.read`.
+For more information, see Hubspot's article [Private Apps](https://developers.hubspot.com/docs/api/private-apps){:target="_blank"}

 > warning ""
 > The HubSpot destination is not compatible with the Segment Event Tester.
 As result, Segment recommends using other tools to troubleshoot the HubSpot destination.